bcgov/moh-hire/packages/accessibility/README.md

 # Accessibility

-This package handles automated accessibility testing for `@ehpr/web`.
+This package handles automated accessibility using the [axe test runner](https://github.com/pa11y/pa11y-runner-axe) testing for `@ehpr/web`.

-Currently covers the first three pages of the form, the preferences page, review page, and confirmation page are not covered.

-Run tests with `yarn test-submission` from this directory or with `yarn test-a11y` from the root directory.
+Run tests with `yarn accessibility-test` from this directory or with `yarn workspace @ehpr/accessibility accessibility-test` from the root directory.

 Screenshots will be output into `/screenCaptures` for each tested page.